…you measure your baby’s weight in grams.

 Five pound babies look huge, and eight pound babies look impossible.

-You know how many CCs are in an ounce.
+Of course you know how many CCs are in an ounce.

 You’ve celebrated the day preemie size clothes actually fit your preemie.

-The parking attendants and cafeteria staff at the hospital know you by name.
+And the parking attendants and cafeteria staff at the hospital know you by name.

 You hear monitors going off even when you’re not in the NICU.